trosa/jiraya/README.md

         cp config.default config

-6. Modify your new <code>config</code> file by adding your Jira URL, username, API key, and other configurations
+6. Modify your new <code>config</code> file by adding your Jira URL, username, API key, and other configurations.

 ## Usage

-1. After entering your settings on a <code>config</code> file, run <code>jiraya.py</code>
+1. After entering your settings on a <code>config</code> file, run <code>jiraya.py</code>:

         python3 jiraya.py

 You can also pass a date in the format <code>YYYY-MM-DD</code> that will replace the config's start date: